 For this portrait of John Irving, we met at an Amsterdam five-star hotel located on the canals.
 I brought with me a portable light studio and a white backdrop.
 John proved to be a very cooperative and talented model.
 From the images, I shot all pictures were very good and this image was used for the HP/de Tijd magazine.
 Sometime after the first publication, six portraits of John were used for six paperback dutch cover picture versions of his popular books.

 Of Course I knew about Peter Post and was invited to his villa on the outskirts of Amsterdam for Esquire magazine.
 I also knew he was like me the son of an Amsterdam butcher.
 In the old days I was told, cyclists had to put a tender piece of meat inside their cycle shorts to protect their behinds.
 So, I brought him a good juicy and bloody steak and did some pictures with that.
 Blood running from his hands.
 For those people who know a thing or two about the hard life of a professional cyclist understand the connection was clear.
 But even without the bloody steak, you can see the scars and stitches in Peter Post’s worn but still good-looking face.

 I met Jan Montyn for the first time prior to a magazine photoshoot 20 years ago.
-I was not so much aware of his life story then.
-This time perhaps 20 years later we had a much more personal connection but Jan was facing health issues and did not live much longer.
+I was not so much aware of his incredible life story then.
+This time we had a much more personal connection but Jan was facing health issues and did not live much longer.
 I personally like the introspective character of this portrait of a man who witnessed hardship and wars and came out of that incredible life of war and conflict to be a great etching and writing artist.